9 Capital gain or capital loss ‒ Instructions

 If you have sold real property to the state of Finland, to a municipality, to a region or to a joint municipal authority, the deemed acquisition cost is 80% of the selling price.
 In such a case, it does not matter how long you have owned the property.
-If you have sold real property to state-owned business corporations, further information is available on tax.fi (in Finnish and Swedish only).
+If you have sold real property to state-owned business corporations, further information is available on tax.fi (available in Finnish and Swedish, link to Finnish).

 If you are also reporting amounts to be added to the selling price (see line 4.11), add them to the selling price and calculate the deemed acquisition price only after that.

 4.9 and 4.10: Capital gain and capital loss: Calculate the capital gain or capital loss.